rdcolema/timeline/README.md

 # Timeline

-Mapping historical Wikipedia events geographically and chronologically with React
+Mapping historical Wikipedia events geographically and chronologically with React.
+See <a href="https://medium.com/@rdcolema7/creating-interactive-historical-maps-with-react-mapbox-and-wikipedia-26be1726a3a7">this post<a/> for a more in-depth overview.

 <img src="https://github.com/rdcolema/timeline/blob/master/assets/sample.jpg" />